-The financial statements have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016,.
+The financial statements have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016.
 For periods up to and including the year ended March 31st, 2018, the Company prepared its financial statements in accordance with the then applicable Accounting Standards in India ('previous GAAP').
-These are the Company's first Ind AS financial statements.
-The date of transition to Ind AS is April 1, 2017.
-Refer policy (xiii) below, for the explanations of transition to Ind AS including the details of first-time adoption exemptions availed by the Company.